 Solar incentives and tax credits can help reduce the cost of installing solar for both residential and commercial energy users.
-Please be sure to consult with a tax expert and review all the guidelines and rules carefully.
+Please be sure to consult with a tax expert regarding your situation and review all the guidelines and rules carefully.

 Federal Solar Tax Credit

-Qualifying for the ITC: Eligibility for the ITC for residential customers requires that a system be “placed in service.”
+Qualifying for the Federal Solar Tax Credit: Eligibility for the ITC is slightly different for residential and commercial solar installations.
+Residential solar installations must be “placed in service” in order to receive the tax credit, whereas commercial installations receive an incentive based on the date they “commence construction.
 This means that installations must be complete by the end of 2019 to be eligible for the full 30% tax credit.
 Alternatively, commercial customers must “commence construction” to qualify.
 The Solar Energy Industry Association has a helpful outline that explains the requirements taxpayers must meet to claim the ITC.

 Utah Solar Tax Credit

-Rooftop solar for your home: Local incentives for local people!
-The Utah solar tax credit, officially known as the Renewable Energy Systems Tax Credit, covers up to 25% of the purchase and installation costs for residential solar PV projects, capped at $1,600 of cost, whichever is less.
+Residential: Local incentives for local people!
+The Utah solar tax credit, officially known as the Renewable Energy Systems Tax Credit, covers up to 25% of the purchase and installation costs for residential solar PV projects, capped at $1,600, whichever is less.
 Learn more and apply here.

-The Utah tax credits are phasing down too.
-For residential systems, the cap dollar amount you can receive begins to phase down as follows:
+The Utah residential solar tax credit is also phasing down.
+The cap dollar amount you can receive begins to phase down as follows: